telerik/kendo-intl/docs/general-formatting/api.md

 #### toString

-Formats dates and numbers based on the specified format and locale
+Formats dates and numbers based on the specified format and locale.

 ## Parameters